dtinit/data-transfer-project/client/README.md

 ## Deploying in production

 Data Transfer Project is platform agnostic.
-For how Google deploys Data Transfer Project, see config/README.md.
+See the `extensions/cloud/` directory for our currently supported cloud hosting solutions, and `distributions/` for some sample deployments on those clouds.